shaazmik/Hash_table_analysis/README.md

 the performance of the program with CRC32 will be much better, <br/>
 because the cost of finding an element in the list is much higher than the hash calculation. <br/>
 And CRC32 has obviously less elements in one list <br/>
+It is possible to optimise the hash function and make it faster than ROL .Next we will do all the work with the CRC32 function
 <br/>
 ### ___Obviously the running time of the hash table is directly related to the hash function and the size of the table and list___